Learn

 ENSLAVEMENT & RESISTANCE: NEW ENGLAND 1620-1760

 Slavery: the very word catapults us into today’s fierce history battles.
-Did slavery teach enslaved people new skills, as Florida’s new school curriculum asserts?
+Did slavery teach enslaved people new skills, as Florida’s new school curriculum asserted?
 Or is the story both far more brutal and more nuanced, with enslaved people at its center?
 How should history be taught, remembered, investigated and thought about?
 What is the truth about our history, and whose truth is it?
-This year’s fall series, Enslavement & Resistance: New England 1620-1760, set out to take a rigorous, nuanced and accurate look at a part of the past that, in New England, that has been largely denied or minimised.

 Nearly 3,000 people registered for our six events, with thousands attending in person, online, and through recordings.
 Over 90% of you said the presentations were eye-opening and very good.
 Many of you said what they liked the most was learning something they’d never known, and that they wanted more of the “unvarnished” history that we’re presenting.
+“You hit it out of the park with this one,” said a member of our audience.

 Persistence of place: Tjamel Hamlin II and Derrick Strong, Eastern Pequot tribal members, screen for artifacts with Lan-Huong Nguyen, a former Connecticut College student, at an archaeological site on the Eastern Pequot reservation.
 The field school’s archaeological findings testify to the commitment to place.
 Credit: Stephen Silliman